 - 1 teaspoon Dijon mustard

-- 6-8 medium red potatoes, rinsed and quartered
+- 6-8 medium red potatoes, washed and quartered

 - 1 small head green cabbage

-Whisk the spice packet that came with the corned beef together with the beer, vinegar, brown sugar and mustard.
-Pour over the corned beef, then pour in the 2 cups beef broth.
-The liquid should completely submerge the vegetables and partially cover the corned beef — the amount needed to do this will vary depending on the depth and model of slow cooker, so add more broth as necessary.
+In a mixing bowl, whisk together the corned beef spice packet, beer, vinegar, brown sugar and mustard.
+Pour over the corned beef, then add beef broth.
+The liquid should completely submerge the vegetables and partially cover the corned beef — the amount needed to do this will vary depending on the depth and model of slow cooker, so add more broth as necessary.3.

-Add the cabbage: Core the cabbage and slice into 8 wedges.
-Open the slow cooker and place the cabbage on top of the potatoes and corned beef.
-Close and cook for another 1 1/2 hours, until the cabbage is tender but still retains its shape.
+Meanwhile, core the cabbage and slice into 8 wedges.
+Remove the lid and place the cabbage on top of the potatoes and corned beef.
+Close and cook for another 1½ hours, until the cabbage is tender but still retains its shape.5.

-Finish and serve: Remove the cabbage with tongs, then carefully lift the corned beef out of the liquid and transfer to a cutting board.
+Use tons to remove the cabbage, then carefully lift the corned beef out of the liquid and transfer to a cutting board.
 Strain the potatoes, carrots and onions from the cooking liquid, discarding the liquid.
 Slice the corned beef and serve with the cabbage and vegetables.